Intercept message: Incorrect number dialed

 A different intercept message is used when the caller has dialed a number the first three digits of which have not yet been assigned within that area code.
 This message, too, formerly varied by locality; the following was used in New York City in the 1960s:

 If you are calling a number outside New York City, please dial the area code and the local number.
 If you are dialing a New York City number, please check the number and dial again.
 This is a recording.
 If you need assistance, please call your operator.

 The standard version of this message in use today is the following.
 This is used when the three-digit exchange does not exist in that area code.

 We're sorry; we are unable to complete your call as dialed.
 Please check the number and dial again, or call your operator to help you.

-Most of these messages often include the phrase "Your call cannot be completed as dialed."
+Most of these messages start with the phrase "Your call cannot be completed as dialed."
 Sometimes a message would say to first dial a 1 or a 0 (the toll prefix for a trunk call) plus the area code of the called number.
 A message may also be played when 0 or 1 followed by an area code is prepended unnecessarily on landline phone calls to local destinations.
 As of 2021, area code dialing is required in multi area code areas even for local calls, making the "not necessary to dial a 1 or 0" message no longer relevant for some areas.

 Toll-free number calling area

 As the owner of a toll-free telephone number must pay to receive all long-distance calls (including misdialed calls), a toll-free subscriber may request that the responsible organization for a toll-free number (often but not always the inbound long-distance carrier) configure the number to only be reachable from specific area codes, from within one province or state or from specified cities.
 (The original Bell System InWATS used wide multiple-state or province "bands" as calling areas; modern systems route more finely.)

+An example of a message for this reason reads:

-"We're sorry, you have dialed a number which cannot be reached from your calling area."
+We're sorry, you have dialed a number which cannot be reached from your calling area.

-In Canada, this message is translated: "Le numéro que vous avez composé n'est pas disponible de votre région".
+In Canada, this message is translated:

+Le numéro que vous avez composé n'est pas disponible de votre région.

 The announcement is repeated, then followed by a numeric identifier.